Zymplectic/Zymplectic-Project/README.md

 - Highly accurate and efficient engine for simulating dynamical systems using the world's largest selection of symplectic integrators
 - Non-intrusive, fully offline, requires no installation and does not modify files outside its directory
 - Works straight out of the box (7z zip file) with no dependencies and requires no setup
-- Includes more than 60 examples of dynamical systems to be compiled and run with a single click in a practical user interface
+- Includes more than 70 example dynamical systems to be compiled and run with a single click in a practical user interface

 Only win64 supported at this time